laboon/ebook/text/98_glossary_of_terms.md

 __Distributed Denial of Service__: A __denial of service__ attack which consists of many different sources of the unauthorized packets, so as to increase the number of events the system must process as well as help disguise the ultimate source.

-__packet sniffing__: Using a __packet analyzer__ or similar software to view data being transmitted over a network.
+__Packet sniffing__: Using a __packet analyzer__ or similar software to view data being transmitted over a network.

-__passive attack__: In __security testing__, an attack on a system which causes no changes to the system, such as eavesdropping on network traffic.
+__Passive attack__: In __security testing__, an attack on a system which causes no changes to the system, such as eavesdropping on network traffic.

-__active attack__: In __security testing__, an attack on a system which causes some changes to the system, such as adding a program or modifying data in a database.
+__Active attack__: In __security testing__, an attack on a system which causes some changes to the system, such as adding a program or modifying data in a database.

 __Bacteria__: A kind of __malware__ which consumes an excess amount of system resources, perhaps taking up all file descriptors or disk space.